phetsims/geometric-optics/doc/implementation-notes.md

 ## PhET-iO

 The PhET-iO instrumentation of this sim is relatively straightforward.
-As described in [Memory Management](https://github.com/phetsims/geometric-optics/blob/master/doc/implementation-notes.md#memory-management), everything in this sim is created at startup.
+As described in [Memory Management](https://github.com/phetsims/geometric-optics/blob/master/doc/implementation-notes.md#memory-management), everything in this sim is created at startup, and exists for the lifetime of the sim.
 So there is no sim-specific use of PhetioGroup or PhetioCapsule.